ParametricCamp/Computational-Design-Programs/README.md

 ## RESEARCH LABS

-These labs typically accept applications to do residency or research with them, and some offer a Masters or PhD degrees as a result.
+These labs typically accept applications to do residency or research with them, and some offer a Master or PhD degrees as a result.
 Please note that the admission conditions, course requirements and financial conditions can widely vary in these groups.

 - [Ikeda Lab](https://arch.t.u-tokyo.ac.jp/en/laboratory/yasushi-ikeda-lab/), University of Tokyo
   - Led by Yasushi Ikeda.